 To specify a trigger event, open the Select Trigger Events page by selecting the Select Trigger Events box.
 Then, choose the "capability" that matches the kind of trigger event you want to add.
 For example, to trigger on "motion active," choose the "Motion" capability.
 To trigger on a switch (including a bulb or dimmer) turning on or off, choose "Switch."
 See the List of Trigger Event Capabilities section below for a complete list of capabilities and the attributes or events they correspond to.

-The Conditional Trigger? option allows you to specify a condition that must be true in order for this trigger event to actually trigger the rule You must create the condition on the Create Conditions or Manage Conditions page first.
-To disable the conditional trigger, un-select the Conditional Trigger: Trigger will only fire if Condition is true option.
+The Conditional Trigger? option allows you to specify a condition that must be true in order for this trigger event to actually trigger the rule.
+You must create the condition on the Create Conditions or Manage Conditions page first.
 Conditional triggers will display with "- ONLY IF" plus the specified condition when shown in your list of trigger events.
+To disable a conditional trigger, un-select the Conditional Trigger: Trigger will only fire if Condition is true option.
 Conditional triggers are somewhat similar to required expressions, but note that:

 NOTE: multiple triggers for the same attribute on a given device are not supported.
 For example, two triggers in the same rule for "level < 25" and "level > 75" on the same device will not work, as Rule Machine is not designed with a mechanism to track different possibilities for the same attribute on the same device separately.
 Different attributes — for example, "motion active" and "temperature > 60" on the same device, like a motion sensor – are not affected by this.